zhuxiao/data_misclas/README.md

 And the binary file `misasm` will be output into the folder bin in this package directory.

-We used [misfinder](https://github.com/zhuxiao/misFinder) to identify mis-assemblies in an unbiased manner using reference and paired-end reads.

 ```bash
 # misfinder
 $ git clone https://github.com/zhuxiao/misFinder.git